2023 Hamburg shooting

 Flowers laid down in front of the Kingdom Hall of Jehovah's Witnesses in Hamburg-Alsterdorf after a shooting two days before.
 In addition, there is a sign with the inscription: "Trauer und Wut über das fehlende Waffenverbot" (translated to English: "Mourning and anger over the lack of a weapons ban").

 On 9 March 2023, a mass shooting occurred at a Jehovah's Witnesses Kingdom Hall in the Alsterdorf quarter of Hamburg, Germany.
-The shooter, identified as 35-year-old Philipp Fusz, entered the building after a service was held there and opened fire, killing six adults and an unborn child, and injuring eight others before killing himself minutes later.
+The shooter, identified as 35-year-old Philipp Fusz, entered the building after a service was held there and opened fire, killing six people and injuring eight others, before killing himself minutes later.
+One of the fatalities was pregnant, leading to the foetus's loss.
 Fusz was a former member of the Jehovah's Witnesses, had no previous criminal record, and was not a known extremist.
 Police received an anonymous letter indicating he was angry at Witnesses and his former employer, which may help them determine a motive.